MediaComem/comem-travel-log-ionic-setup/README.md

 }
 ```

-This file is a placeholder which should **not** contain the actual configuration.
-Its purpose is to explain to other developers of the project that they should create a `config.ts` file and fill in the actual values.
-This avoids committing those values into the repository.

 <a href="#top">Back to top</a>

 ### Create the actual configuration file

-You can now create the actual `src/app/config.ts` configuration file:
+You can now create the actual `src/app/config.ts` configuration file, this time containing the actual configuration values:

 ```ts
 export const config = {